SavanDev/cleanify-design/site/about.md

 The first time, Cleanify was going to be a fork of bootstrap adapted for look as OneUI, but that idea was going to last shortly.
 {% endsection_transparent %}
 {% article_grid %}
 {% section_transparent %}
-Then, the idea came out...
+Then, the idea came out in a meeting with friends...
 Why not make my own framework from scratch?

 And, here we go...
 An HTML, CSS & JS framework made from scratch based on both styles that I needed.